retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 If you have unicode turned on you can still selectively replace some characters to plain-text commands; any characters entered here will always be replaced by their LaTeX-command counterparts.

-## autoAbbrevStyle

-default: `<not set>`

-Select the style for auto-abbreviation.
-Only applicable to Juris-M; in Zotero, the style for automatic abbreviation is not configurable.

 ## autoExportIdleWait

 default: `10`